datacarpentry/organization-genomics/_extras/guide.md

 #### [Planning for NGS projects](../02-project-planning/)

-*
+* This episode depends on learners discussing exercises with one another.
+Be sure to give plenty of time for this discussion.

 #### [Examining Data on the NCBI SRA Database](../03-ncbi-sra/)

-*
+* Learners should *not* actually download the ENA files in the "Downloading a few sequencing files: EMBL-EBI" section.

 #### Concluding points

 * Now your data is organized so that a computer can read and understand it.
-This let's you use the full power of the computer for your analyses as we'll see in the rest of the workshop.
+This lets you use the full power of the computer for your analyses as we'll see in the rest of the workshop.

 ## Technical tips and tricks